Lawn Care Calendar for Cool-Season Lawns

 • Apply pre-emergent herbicides, such as crabgrass preventer, before crabgrass seed germinates.
 This happens when soil temperatures near 55 degrees Fahrenheit.

 • Repair bare lawn spots.
-All-in-one premium repair, such as Pennington One Step Complete, easily handles damage from snow removal equipment,voles, salts or pets.
+A combination premium repair product, such as Pennington Smart Patch II, easily handles damage from snow removal equipment,voles, salts or pets.

 • Catch up on seeding before summer arrives.
 Next to fall, spring is the best time for seeding cool-season lawns with premium grass seed, such as Pennington Smart Seed.